 Key Takeaway

-- The staple foods to eat everyday are rich in nutrients, have long shelf life and are imperative in providing energy and health.
+- The staple foods to eat everyday are rich in nutrients, have a long shelf life, and are essential for providing consistent energy and long-term health.

-- Beans, grains, nuts and fermented foods sustain the heart and gut functions.
+- Beans, grains, nuts, and fermented foods work together to sustain heart health, improve gut function, and support a strong immune system.

-- The daily use of spices and oils improves the flavor and nutrition.
+- The daily use of spices like turmeric and ginger, and healthy oils like olive oil, naturally improves both flavor and nutritional value of your meals.

 Frequently Asked Questions